reactjs/react.dev/src/content/reference/react/use.md

   // ...
 ```

 Storing the results of a API call in a state variable, context, or cache means that value returned by `use` will not be updated if the underlying API returns a new value.
-If the underlying data changes you must call the API again and update the state variable or context to the new promise returned by the API call:
+If the underlying data changes you must call the API again and update the state variable or context to the new Promise returned by the API call:

 ```js
 function StorageInfo() {